ofiwg/libfabric/README.md

 ***

-The `bgq` provider is a native provider that directly utilizes the hardware interfaces of the Blue Gene/Q system to implement all aspects of the libfabric interface.
+The `bgq` provider is a native provider that directly utilizes the hardware interfaces of the Blue Gene/Q system to implement aspects of the libfabric interface to fully support MPICH3 CH4.

 See the `fi_bgq(7)` man page for more details